 1. PayPal

-Abbreviated as PP, it is a relatively common payment tool in foreign trade collections.
+Abbreviated as PP, it is a common payment tool in foreign trade.
 As long as you have an email address, you can use PayPal to send and receive payments online.
-Similar to Alipay International, but it became popular globally earlier and longer than international payments!
+Similar to an international Alipay, but it became popular globally earlier and longer than international payments!
 Currently the world's largest online payment provider, with nearly 190 million global users, it is a commonly used payment method for independent website sellers.

-PayPal Fees: No account opening fee or usage fee; $0.3 bank system occupancy fee per transaction; $35 withdrawal fee per transaction; 4% cross-border fee per transaction for cross-border payments.
+PayPal Fees: No account opening or usage fees; each transaction incurs a $0.3 bank system usage fee; each withdrawal incurs a $35 fee; a 4% cross-border fee is charged for each cross-border transaction.

-PayPal Advantages: Supports online payments in 24 currencies across more than 190 countries and regions, with high recognition; transaction method between accounts, possessed by both buyers and sellers, highly trusted by buyers, able to capture European and American customers who rely on PayPal just like domestic users rely on Alipay.
+PayPal Advantages: Supports online payments in 24 currencies across over 190 countries and regions, with high recognition; transaction method between accounts, owned by both buyers and sellers, highly trusted by buyers, able to capture European and American customers who rely on PayPal like domestic users rely on Alipay.

-PayPal Disadvantages: Consumer (buyer) interests outweigh seller (merchant) interests; withdrawal and settlement require third-party institutions similar to Easy Settlement; accounts are easily frozen.
+PayPal Disadvantages: Consumer (buyer) interests are prioritized over seller (merchant) interests; withdrawal and settlement require third-party institutions like Easy Settlement; accounts are easily frozen.

-PayPal Applicable Scope: Mainstream payment method for cross-border e-commerce platforms and independent website sellers.
-PayPal is currently the cross-border payment and collection method with the widest user coverage.
+PayPal Applicability: Mainstream payment method for cross-border e-commerce platforms and independent website sellers.
+PayPal currently has the widest user coverage for cross-border payments and collections.
 Related article:

-PayPal Registration Tutorial and Integration with WooCommerce for Payment Collection2.
+PayPal Registration Tutorial and Integration with WooCommerce for Payments2.
 Credit Card Payment

-Mainly used for independent website seller collections, integrating international credit card payment gateways such as Visa, MasterCard, JCB, American Express, etc., with Visa and MasterCard being widely used.
-Credit card collection channels are generally opened through third-party payment companies providing payment gateways.
+Mainly used for independent website seller collections, integrates international credit card payment gateways such as Visa, MasterCard, JCB, American Express, etc., with Visa and MasterCard being widely used.
+Credit card payment channels are generally opened through third-party payment companies providing payment gateways.

-Cost: Generally includes account opening fees, annual fees, and handling fees, depending on the specific channel.
+Fees: Generally includes account opening fees, annual fees, and handling fees, etc., depending on the specific channel.

 Advantages: The most popular payment method in Europe and America, with a very large user base for credit cards.

-Disadvantages: Complicated integration process, requires prepaid deposit, high fees, small payment limits; proliferation of black cards, risk of chargebacks.
+Disadvantages: Complicated integration process, requires prepaid deposits, high fees, relatively small payment limits; prevalence of black cards, risk of chargebacks.

 Applicable Scope: Cross-border e-commerce platforms and independent website sellers.